 Digital Economy Theme strategy

-The UK Research and Innovation Digital Economy (DE) Theme is led by EPSRC and addresses the challenge of how the novel design and use of digital technologies can contribute to an innovative, healthy economy and inclusive society.
+The Innovation Digital Economy (DE) Theme is led by EPSRC and addresses the challenge of how the novel design and use of digital technologies can contribute to an innovative, healthy economy and inclusive society.

 Digital economy encompasses an extremely diverse spectrum of research, including computer science, engineering, social science, economics, law, the arts and medical research.
 The DE theme aligns three research councils, EPSRC, ESRC, and AHRC, behind research with one primary objective: to create user-focused digital technologies in an increasingly interconnected world.